hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 ## CryptoGetAccountRecords.proto

- Get all the records for an account for any transfers into it and out of it, that were above the threshold, during the last 25 hours.
+ Requests records of all transactions for which the given account was the effective payer in the last 3 minutes of consensus time and <tt>ledger.keepRecordsInState=true</tt> was true during <tt>handleTransaction</tt>.

 <a name="CryptoGetAccountRecordsQuery"></a>